Interested in a hands-on learning experience for developing LLM applications?

 Plot histogram data

 We can make a few observations from the above histogram.
-The distribution above shows that all nearly all PAY attributes are rightly skewed.
+The distribution above shows that nearly all PAY attributes are rightly skewed.

 4) Feature engineering